shabin5785/Udemy-React/React_3.md

 - containers are always class based.
 Components can be class or functional

-- ref property in react allows a component to get refernce to a rendered object in a page
+- ref property in react allows a component to get refernce to a rendered object in a page.
+So we can add ref to a component and later refer it using this.refs.<name> anyware in the project.